mrtoronto/NEAT-python-Sonic/README.md

 ## Goal

-Implemente the NEAT reinforcement learning algorithm in Sonic The Hedgehog 3.
+Implement the NEAT reinforcement learning algorithm in Sonic The Hedgehog 3.

 ## High level flow